owensgl/intro-genomics/labs/lab_3.md

 [1] "Alice"   "Bob"     "Charlie" "David"
 ```

+We've printed out all the names in the name column, in their original order.
-The '[1]' indicates the positione number of the first item in that line.
+The '[1]' indicates the position number of the first item in that line.
 In this case,
 there is only one line of items but this can be helpful if you print out very long
 lists of items.

-The result of our command is a list of all names, in their original order.

 We can also access a column by using its relative position.
 The Name column is the first
 column, so we're going to print out the first column.